-PM Modi calls on President, Vice President to extend Diwali wishes
+PM Modi calls on president, vice president to extend Diwali wishes

-New Delhi, Nov 12 (PTI) Prime Minister Narendra Modi on Sunday called on President Droupadi Murmu and Vice President Jagdeep Dhankhar separately and exchanged greetings on Diwali.
+New Delhi, Nov 12 (PTI) Prime Minister Narendra Modi on Sunday called on President Droupadi Murmu and Vice President Jagdeep Dhankhar separately and greeted them on Diwali.

+Modi also went to former president Ram Nath Kovind's residence and wished him and his family a happy Diwali.

 In a post on X, PM Modi said, "Called on Rashtrapati Ji and conveyed Diwali wishes."
 He also shared a picture of his meeting with the president.